Master Gardener: Now is the time to plant crapemyrtles

 As far as hole depth goes, dig the hole deep enough to let the top of the root ball rise about 2 inches above the soil level.
 There will be some natural compaction that happens after planting and doing this will help you avoid a sunken area around your plant.
 Also, try to leave the soil at the bottom of the hole undisturbed.
 Doing so helps prevent the plant from settling down in the soil.
 Also, don’t place crushed stone or gravel at the bottom of the hole.
 This will separate the roots from water in the soil and possibly create a soggy condition underneath your crapemyrtle.

 You may need to stake your plant depending on its size and placement in the landscape.
-Staking involves driving 2 or 3 stakes in the ground and securing them loosely to the plant to help keep the plant in place.
+Staking involves driving two or three stakes in the ground and securing them loosely to the plant to help keep the plant in place.
 Staking would be appropriate with a larger plant or perhaps in locations that get a lot of wind.

 Be sure to add mulch around your crapemyrtle to help create a weed barrier of sorts.
 This mulch will also help retain moisture in the soil for your crapemyrtle.

-Crapemyrtle’s ability to tolerate heat and low moisture once established makes them a great addition to your landscape, plus you get beautiful flowers.
+Crapemyrtle’s ability to tolerate heat and low moisture once established makes it a great addition to your landscape, plus you get beautiful flowers.
 Sounds like a win-win.
 See you in the garden!